 These verses teach us that there are Two Steps for entering into the Kingdom of Heaven.
 These two steps are extremely important!!
 Yahushua says ‘except’ — meaning, if these two steps are omitted and do not occur in our lives, then we shall not enter into the Kingdom of Heaven.

 Here are the two steps we see from Scripture:

 Let’s look at further details of these steps.

 The Scripture has much to say about this first step — to be Converted – or to be Born-Again!
 This first step is vitally and eternally important!
 The Biblical meaning of being converted is what Yahushua was discussing in the Matthew 18:3 and John 3:3 verses.

 Being converted is not water baptism, nor is it a religious ceremony or confirmation.
 We must distinguish this step to entering the Kingdom of Heaven from all other religious experiences.

-The very essential and important first step for entering into the Kingdom of Heaven is discussed in the article: Good News!
+This very essential and important first step for entering into the Kingdom of Heaven is discussed in the article: Good News!
 Please see the Good News article if you are not sure if you have been converted [Born-Again].

 Many have come to know the joy of this first step!
-Those who have personally called out to Yahuwah Elohim [the LORD God] for salvation, have received forgiveness and cleansing from their sins by the precious blood of Yahushua Messiah [Jesus Christ].
+Those who have personally called out to Yahuwah Elohim [the LORD God] for salvation, have received the forgiveness and cleansing from their sins by the precious blood of Yahushua Messiah [Jesus Christ].
 These have therefore, been converted!
 In other words, they have been Born-Again.

 Let’s now consider the second step for entering into the Kingdom of Heaven.